banzaicloud/koperator-docs/docs/cruisecontroloperation.md

         ...
 ```

-We assume that the problematic situation has been solved thus we can let the downscale operation to be retired by removing the **pause** label thus the operation will be re-executed.
+We assume that the problematic situation has been solved thus we can let the `remove_broker` operation to be retired by removing the **pause** label thus the operation will be re-executed.

 ```yaml
 status: